 Last week we highlighted a few amazing summer day camps that are located west of Yonge Street.
 This week it’s all about the camps found on the east side of Toronto’s most famous street.
-All of these places have availability as of mid-March but we make no promises on how long those spots will last so if any of these options catch your little one’s interest, book it ASAP.
+All of these places fill up quickly so if any of these options catch your little one’s interest, book it ASAP.

 And just a reminder that there are some great camps that operate all across the city.
 They include those run by the City of Toronto and the YMCA, which offer dozens of different themes, as well as those that are narrower in their programming, such as Rooks to Cooks, Pedalheads and Toronto Athletic Camps.

 Summer Day Camps in the East End of Toronto

 A legend in the Beaches and East Toronto, Bob Acton Sports is the area’s go-to for community hockey and lacrosse training.
 Throughout the year there’s after-school skating and hockey skills training, but the summer is all about fun and their multi-sport camps.
 Hockey Camps sell out fast but there’s almost always room for one more for sporty summer fun, with excursions to the beach and an Olympics-style weekly finale.

 Where: Ted Reeve Arena

 Worried about your child losing some of their hard-earned academic skills over the summer?
 Then Bond Academy’s approach to summer day camp might be your solution.
 Mornings are focused on academics and involve such tasks as spelling lists and math exercises.
 Then the afternoons are all about fun and feature everything from sports to cooking.
 Throughout the day there is also an emphasis on building “positive character traits and values.”